OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 Step
 :   Type: Decimal (0, 0).
-    Set the step value in the increments in column.
+    Set the step value in the increments in the column.
     When step value is defined and the cell is in edit mode, the input will show two buttons, a plus (+) that will increase the cell value with the step value and a minus (-) that will decrease the cell value.
     If step value is 0, then no buttons will be displayed.